 The mixture of rustic rhythms and urban grit of Chicago Blues flows through every corner of the city.
 Check out other blues venues that call Chicago their sweet home.

 Though more famous for its artistic masterpieces, Millennium Park’s fall landscapes are equally amazing.
 Elms, hawthorn, and maples feature prominently throughout the grounds.
-Their deep reds and bright golds of their changing leaves juxtapose beautifully with the more muted colors of Michigan Avenue.
+The deep reds and bright golds of their changing leaves juxtapose beautifully with the more muted colors of Michigan Avenue.
 Head to Cloud Gate at twilight and take a pic of the kaleidoscopic display of fall colors.
 Please note that Cloud Gate is closed through Spring 2024.

 The Magnificent Mile is one of the most underrated top spots to see fall colors in Chicago.
 Seasonal plant displays span along the median of Michigan Avenue enlivening the streetscape with fall flowers.
 Near its northern end, is Jane Byrne Plaza.
 This small oasis surrounding the Chicago Historic Water Tower features magnificent trees that cover the paths with vivid fall leaves.